stiles/aldi/README.md

 # ALDI product data collection

-This project automates the scraping of product information from ALDI's website, initially focusing on the ["Aisle of Shame" or "finds"](https://www.aldi.us/weekly-specials/this-weeks-aldi-finds/), and now expanded to encompass a full catalog of products available.
+This project automates the scraping and storing at regular intervals of grocery product information from ALDI's website, including the full inventory and items included in the supermarket chain's ["Aisle of Shame" or "finds"](https://www.aldi.us/weekly-specials/this-weeks-aldi-finds/) category.
+It was inspired by Parija Kavilanz's [CNN story](https://www.cnn.com/2024/04/19/business/aldi-aisle-of-shame-fans/index.html).

-Initially inspired by Parija Kavilanz's [CNN story](https://www.cnn.com/2024/04/19/business/aldi-aisle-of-shame-fans/index.html) about ALDI's popular middle-aisle deals, it has since grown to include a complete dataset capturing every product for more comprehensive analysis and accessibility.

 *The project — and its documentation — are still a work in progress.*

 ## Project overview

-The project utilizes two scripts: `fetch_all_products.py` for capturing the full product catalog and `fetch_aisle_products.py` for weekly updates of the supermarket chain's "finds" collection.
+The project utilizes two scripts: `fetch_all_products.py` for capturing the full product catalog using the supermarket's API and `fetch_aisle_products.py` for weekly updates from the "[finds](https://www.aldi.us/weekly-specials/this-weeks-aldi-finds/)" pages.
+It's updated weekly and snapshots of past files are stored on AWS S3.

-This approach ensures detailed data collection of the general inventory but also a specific and regularly updating slice of data detailing the company's "Aisle of Shame" deals.

 ### How to run the scripts